home reviews authors stocklist projects contact us

 81-88965-50-2

-Translated, edited and introduced by Sikata Bannerjee, she locates Saraladebi among the important voices of Indian nationalisms, which have, until recently, been seen as solely masculine.
-Banerjee’s Introduction fleshes out biographical details, and sitates her ideology within current debates around gender, nation and feminisms, while her Afterword reflects on the legacy of Saraladebi’s ideas in the present.
+Translated, edited and introduced by Sikata Banerjee, she locates Saraladebi among the important voices of Indian nationalism, which has, until recently, been seen as solely masculine.
+Banerjee’s Introduction fleshes out biographical details and situates Saraladebi’s ideology within current debates around gender, nation and feminisms, while her Afterword reflects on the legacy of her ideas in contemporary India.

 SIKATA BANERJEE

-is Associate Professor, Department of Women's Studies, University of Victoria, British Columbia..
-Her publications include Make Me a Man: Masculinity, Hinduism and Nationalism in India (2005) and Warriors in Politics: Hindu Nationalism, Violence and the Shiva Sena in India (2000)..
+is Associate Dean, Humanities, and Professor, Women’s Studies at the University of Victoria, British Columbia.
+Her publications include Make Me a Man: Masculinity, Hinduism and Nationalism in India; and Warriors in Politics: Hindu Nationalism, Violence and the Shiv Sena in India.

 academic & non-fiction | autobiographies, reminiscences, memoirs | fiction | pamphlets & monographs